Skip to Content

 1. Preheat the oven to 425°F with a rack in the center position.

 2. Make the horseradish sauce.
-In a small bowl, whisk the cream until soft peaks form.
+In a medium bowl, whisk the cream until soft peaks form.
 Gently fold in the sour cream, mayonnaise, horseradish sauce, chives, and salt.
 Cover and place in the refrigerator until ready to use.
 Store refrigerated in an airtight container for up to one week.

 3. Make the garlic herb butter.
-In a separate small bowl combine the butter, garlic, thyme, rosemary, and sage.
+In a small bowl combine the butter, garlic, thyme, rosemary, and sage.
 Store refrigerated in an airtight container for up to one week.

 7. Cut tenderloin into 1-inch slices and serve with horseradish sauce.